Innovation

 Augmented reality is also a wearable technology that complements virtual reality.
 The technology adds digital elements to your physical world – often using the camera on a smartphone.

-AR combines real and virtual worlds, real-time interaction, and accurate 3D registration of virtual and real objects to provide an interactive experience of a real world with digital information overlay.
+AR combines real and virtual worlds, real-time interaction, and accurate 3D registration of virtual and real objects to provide an interactive experience of a real-world with digital information overlay.

-Through AR, prospects can enhance their virtual tour by digitally placing furniture in perspective with the living room to see how the home would look like when occupied.
+Through AR, prospects can enhance their virtual tour by digitally placing furniture in perspective with the living room to see how the home would look when occupied.

 8.)
 Modular construction